stacksjs/stacks/README.md

 </details>

-You may view this framework as an incredibly "useful set of frames" to assist in efficiently bootstrapping, designing, and managing component & function libraries—using industry best-practices, to reach one of the broadest user bases possible.
+You may view this framework as an incredibly "useful set of frames" to assist in efficiently bootstrapping, designing, and managing component & function libraries—using industry best practices, to reach one of the broadest user bases possible.

 ## 🚙 Roadmap